 It's not clear whether the root זהה (zhh) has ever existed; most dictionaries don't list it.
 Here at Abarim Publications we're pretty sure it once existed.
 The Arabic equivalent of our root, spelled in Hebrew characters, is זתת (ztt; the ה and the ת alternated over time) and it means to adorn or to beautify.

-Apart from some names (see below) the only obvious, albeit disputed, derivation of our root is the masculine noun זית (zayit), meaning olive tree:
+Apart from some names (see below) the only obvious, albeit technically somewhat disputed, derivation of our root in Hebrew is the masculine noun זית (zayit), meaning olive tree:

 The olive tree in the Bible

 The Hebrew word for olive tree is זית (zayit; Deuteronomy 8:8, 2 Kings 18:32, Amos 4:9), or the fruit of it; olives (Micah 6:15) and olive-oil (שמן זית, shemen zayit; Exodus 27:20, Leviticus 24:2).